 They are supported by an in-house e-Forensic unit dealing with digital forensic examinations using the latest techniques.
 The laboratory is ISO 17025 accredited.
 The e-Forensic team also support serious and complex investigations that do not involve cyber crime but may have a digital element.

-The Cyber Prevent team work to manage the highest risk cyber offenders post-conviction in order to prevent reoffending.
+The Cyber Choices team works to manage the highest risk cyber offenders post-conviction in order to prevent re-offending.
 They also deliver the Cease & Desist programme for those committing low-harm cyber offences with a view to positive diversion rather than prosecution, and are working with partners to develop wider messaging to young people about the Computer Misuse Act and opportunities in cyber careers.
+The overall aim, led by the National Crime Agency, is to make sure people make the right #CyberChoices.

 Regional Fraud Team